jacobw328/Netflix-suggestions-app/developmentJournal.md

 #Journal Entry 10
 ###4/15/16
 #### Today for my 20% project, I finished my last section of the quiz.
 I started to work on my layout for interpretation.
 I made an interpreter class that extends personality.
 I implemented a new class that makes a list of movies for me so that part of the code will be really easy to type.
 I will create like 8 more classes and they will determine the movies for your results.
 I still have a bunch of bugs and I will start on those as soon as I'm done with my movie list thing.
 Next Friday I will hopefully finish my interpreter and maybe my list.
 Then I will start on those gosh darn bugs.

+#Journal Entry 11
+###4/22/16
+#### Today for my 20% project I started putting in the movies into my ListContainer class.
+So far I have I think 4 categories in and I need like 8 I believe.
+Each list has about 15+ movies in them all coordinating to their categories.
+I obtained these movies by going onto Netflix and browsing categories.
+I'm probably going to implement date and stars into my code so that when the movies presented to the user are somewhat sorted.
+I am almost done with the interpretation of the results of the personality quiz and I will probably be done here soon.